find your perfect postgrad program

-Our state-of the-art laboratory, analytical and research facilities on campus - including recent major investment in glasshouses, fish aquariums and a high-performance computing cluster - are geared towards the needs of our students and we are equally proud of our dedicated Zoology Museum and beautiful Cruickshank Botanic Gardens.
-We also have our own field stations in Cromarty and Bettyhill where students gain valuable practical experience.
+Our state-of the-art laboratory, analytical and research facilities on campus - including recent major investment in glasshouses, fish aquariums and a high-performance computing cluster - are geared towards the needs of our students and we are equally proud of our dedicated Zoology Museum and beautiful Cruickshank Botanic Garden.
+We also have our own field station in Cromarty where students gain valuable practical experience.

 Nature is on our doorstep so our strengths are built around our location which gives unrivalled access to habitats that include mountain plateaus, semi-natural pine forests, heather moorlands, freshwater habitats of ecological and commercial significance, productive farmlands, lowland forestry, productive seas and designated marine habitats, all supporting populations of iconic status and conservation value.
 This co-exists alongside the oil, gas and renewable energy industries, the aquaculture sector, intensive agriculture, a major fishing industry and a vibrant urban landscape.
 The lessons learned in these environments, through understanding the pressures, threats and changes, equips us to have a credible global perspective.

 We have a world-leading reputation for pure and applied research in ecology, evolution, environmental science and ecophysiology.
 Our research spans from gene to global scales, from the poles to the tropics, mountains to deep sea and across a broad taxonomic spectrum of plants, animals and microorganisms.